2020 TPC San Antonio Championship final results: Prize money payout and leaderboard

-The 2020 TPC San Antonio Championship final leaderboard is headed by winner Davis Riley, who picked up his first Korn Ferry Tour win at TPC San Antonio's Oaks Course in San Antonio, Texas.
+The 2020 TPC San Antonio Championship final leaderboard is headed by winner Davis Riley, who picked up his second Korn Ferry Tour win at TPC San Antonio's Oaks Course in San Antonio, Texas.

 Riley won the 72-hole tournament by two shots over Taylor Pendrith and Paul Barjon at 16-under 272.
 A final-round 67 locked up the win in the second of back-to-back tournaments at TPC San Antonio.